-What is Corrective Maintenance?
+What Is Corrective Maintenance?

 Corrective maintenance is the process of repairing or restoring equipment and systems after failure or when a defect has been identified.
 Unlike preventive maintenance, which aims to prevent failures before they occur, corrective maintenance addresses issues as they arise with the goal of restoring machinery to proper working order.